datalust/pino-seq/README.md

 - `serverUrl` - this is the base URL of your Seq server; if omitted, the default value of `http://localhost:5341` will be used
 - `apiKey` - your Seq API key, if one is required; the default does not send an API key
 - `logOtherAs` - log other output (not formatted through pino) to seq at this loglevel.
 Useful to capture messages if the node process crashes or smilar.
+- `property` - add additional properties to all logs sent to Seq

 #### Capturing other output